aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

     $ verdi run demo_query.py

-The resulting plot should look something like the one shown in :numref:`BIGMAP_2020_Query_demo`.
+The resulting plot should look like the one shown in :numref:`BIGMAP_2020_Query_demo`.

 .. _BIGMAP_2020_Query_demo:
 .. figure:: include/images/demo_query.png
-    :width: 80%
+    :width: 100%
     :align: center

-    Comparison of the absolute magnetization of the cell of the perovskite structures, calculated with different functionals.
+    Comparison of the absolute magnetization and smearing energy of the cell of the perovskite structures, calculated with different functionals.

 What next?
 ----------